 Where needed for seeker sensitivity, being intentional in language can move your church to phrases and concepts such as “percentage giving,” “progressive giving” and “priority giving” (as discussed by Andy Stanley in his book Fields of Gold).

 It is true – if you want to change a culture, you start by changing the language.

 A theology of stewardship focused on biblical teachings will naturally move a church from approaching the budgeting process strictly from a numbers perspective to thinking about giving, generosity and stewardship from a vision, ministry and people viewpoint.
 It changes the perspective of a budget and finance team from merely managing and controlling finances to looking at deeper issues around calling, mission, ministry, values and return on investment.
 It places greater focus and responsibility on where, why and how the money is allocated and spent.
-A theology of stewardship challenges church leadership to seek to know where God is leading and calling the church to grow ministry and share His love.
+A stewardship theology challenges church leadership to seek to know where God is leading and calling the church to grow ministry and share His love.